 - Metropolitan Council staff notify the project sponsor of the results.

 Ongoing coordination throughout project development is essential.
-The formal controlled access approval request typically happens toward the end of the planning process, once an environmental document is completed.
-However, the approval must take place before the project right-of-way is purchased and construction begins.
+The formal controlled access highway approval request typically happens toward the end of the planning process, once an environmental document is completed.
+However, the approval must take place before the project right-of-way is purchased or construction begins.

 Controlled access highways